oroinc/documentation/backend/entities/customize-datagrids/backend/datasources/index.rst

             - { name: oro_datagrid.datasource, type: acme_custom }

 Now that you have created your custom datasource type, you can use it in any datagrid.
-In the configuration of the datagrid tells OroPlatform to use this datasource via the `type` parameter under the `source` node:
+The configuration of the datagrid tells OroPlatform to use this datasource via the `type` parameter under the `source` node:

 .. code-block:: yaml